DenkiSuki/universal-analog-plugin/README.md

 - Madlions MAD68HE<sup>P</sup>
 - Madlions MAD68R<sup>P</sup>

-If your keyboard is not mentioned here, take a look at [The List](https://github.com/calamity-inc/universal-analog-plugin/issues/1) for everything that's on my radar.
+If your keyboard is not mentioned here, take a look at [The List on original repo](https://github.com/calamity-inc/universal-analog-plugin/issues/1) for everything that's on my radar.
 If your keyboard is not on my radar, please let me know!

 Wooting devices are also supported, but only with the `universal-analog-plugin-with-wooting-device-support`, in which case it acts as a replacement for the wooting-analog-plugin.

-Note that the actual logic for interacting with the devices is in [soup::AnalogueKeyboard](https://github.com/calamity-inc/Soup/blob/senpai/soup/AnalogueKeyboard.cpp).
+Note that the actual logic for interacting with the devices is in [soup::AnalogueKeyboard].

 ---

 <sup>R</sup> Razer Synapse needs to be installed and running for analogue inputs to be received from this keyboard.

+<sup>Ex</sup> Tartarus Pro can use custom mapping by placing TartarusProMap.json in the same place with AnalogSense ASI Plugin, e.g %Cyberpunk2077%/bin/x64/plugins, json filename must be TartarusProMap.json, there is an example/template in this repo.
+KeyListForJSON.txt contain the string value list, if the json not found by the plugin or there is wrong configuration like wrong config amount, it will fallback to default razer mapping.
+Please make sure to make sure to make the custom mapping same as your mapping in Synapse3 to prevent it behaving weird.
+The mapping file only map analog key (01-20), because it's analog plugin :D.

 <sup>P</sup> The official firmware only supports polling, which can lead to lag and missed inputs.

 <sup>F</sup> [Custom firmware with full analog report functionality is available](https://analogsense.org/firmware/).

 <!-- <sup>U</sup> I don't own this keyboard, so I've not had a chance to test it, but it should work. -->